Afraz496/comm673/README.md

 ## Shooting Method

 Our Shooting Method borrows the sample code from Brunnermeir and Sannikov (2014) and modifies their investment function and some other variables to generate the output in Brunnermeir and Sannikov (2016).
 To run our file navigate to `112732 > data`.
-The script of interest is `solve_equilibrium.m` and if the MATLAB path is correct, it should run fine.
+The script of interest is `shootingplots.m` and if the MATLAB path is correct, it should run fine.

 ## Iterative Method